CHAMPION316/alien-invaders/README.md

 The game can be quit by clicking on the "X" button on top of the window or by losing the game entirely which is followed by a [You Died](readme-files/end-game.jpg) screen and a timer set for 3 seconds that closes the window afterwards.

 - Currenly working on a solution to have the option to restart or quit the game (_time is running out._)

+## 3 Technologies used

+- [Visual Studio Code](https://code.visualstudio.com/download) - used to develop the website outside of Gitpod.
+- [GitHub](https://github.com/) - used to host the project.
+- [Python](https://www.python.org/) - used to run python on the computer.
+- [Python-Tutor](https://pythontutor.com/) - used to understand breakdown of code.
+- [Git Bash](https://git-scm.com/downloads) - used as the terminal window to upload to github.
+- [Shell Prompt](https://en.wikibooks.org/wiki/Guide_to_Unix/Explanations/Shell_Prompt) - used in Visual Studio and out.
+- [YouTube](https://www.youtube.com/) - used to learn about the code I was writing.
+- [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) - used to create the images for the game.
+- [Pygame Documentation](https://www.pygame.org/news) - learn the documentation of python for pygame.

+## 4 Testing

+-   The testing process was done on a separate [TESING.md](TESTING.md)